msquared-io/etherbase-mml-react-starter-project/README.md

 Take your private key and set the value in `EtherbaseProvider` [./mml-document/src/index.tsx](./mml-document/src/index.tsx), replacing the placeholder private key.

-Finally, go to [./mml-document/src/Dice.tsx](./mml-document/src/Dice.tsx) and change the `sourceAddress` to the contract address of the source contract you created.
+Also in `index.tsx` change the `sourceAddress` to the contract address of the source contract you created.

 ### Running locally